AWBuchanan7/crystal-forever/README.md

 Additional Changes:

-- A programming error that resulted in the Moon Ball be ineffective has been corrected.
+- A programming error that resulted in the Moon Ball being ineffective has been corrected.
 - A programming error that resulted in the Love Ball boosting the catch rate for the wrong gender has been corrected.

 ## See also